JuanDBta/hello-react-front-end/README.md

 **[MET Art App]** Now that we're familiar with Rails and React, it's time to put them together in a new kind of 'Hello World!' app.
 This exercise is going to create a React front-end with a Rails back-end and connect them to display a random message.

+Here is the link to my [Rails Back End App](https://github.com/JuanDBta/hello-rails-back-end)

 ## 🛠 Built With <a name="built-with"></a>
 1- REACT<br>
 2- REDUX TOOLKIT